sonm-io/presale-token/NOTE.md

 3. Deployed crowdsale contract from OpenZeppelin, it's seems works.. truffle console stil make me angry because it's not support default accounts and have strange behaviour, but simple functions looked like works

+4. Deployed DMT successful, do test?

+5. It is absolute hell with packages and dependencys no test is working.. probably will try install truffle BETA?

 **TODO**:

 -- clean second issue, when guys from OpenZeppelin handle merge from @SCBuergel and write properly test.
 In opposition we need to run test's ourself in truffle syntax.